 In 2010, we began a long-term partnership with a small church, Vida Real Iglesia, in the village of San Pablo La Laguna.
 San Pablo is a beautiful village with amazing people.
 But 97% of its residents live below the UN poverty line; 79% live below the extreme poverty line.
 Our mission and goal has been to simply love the members of Vida Real church and help them serve their village.

 We realize that American churches have sometimes done more harm than help in the world.
 So we began this partnership in Guatemala very intentionally.
-And we’ve learned many things along the way.
-For more information on how we chose Guatemala and how we’re trying to be intentional, read this PDF.
+While we have done some specific projects along the way (like construction work and helping to start a school), we always seek to prioritize relationship, learning, and support over problem-solving.

 There are two ways you can get involved in what NDC is doing in Guatemala:

-- Sponsor a child at the school in Sab Pablo.
-Members of NDC currently sponsor about 100 children for $250/year.
+- Sponsor a child at the school in San Pablo.
+Members of NDC currently sponsor about 110 children for $250/year.
 This is any easy way to help.
-Email [email protected] for more information.
+Check out this page for more details on sponsoring a student or even a full classroom.
+Or you can email us directly at [email protected] for more information.

 2016 Partnership Trip